-Blueland is an innovative new brand that makes plastic-free personal care products, like soaps and detergents.
-The brand’s core value is it’s eco-friendliness, because most personal care products contain significant amounts of plastic between the products and the packaging.
+Blueland is an innovative brand that makes (mostly) plastic-free personal care products like soap and detergent.
+The brand’s core value is its eco-friendliness, because most personal care products contain significant amounts of plastic between the products and the packaging.

 Blueland Hand Soap Review

-Blueland’s hand soap starter set comes with a reusable plastic bottle and their soap tablets, which are mixed with water to create the soap.
-We find it strange that a company with such a strong push for environmentalism is making plastic soap bottles.
+Blueland’s hand soap starter set comes with a reusable plastic bottle and their soap tablets (ingredients shown above), which are mixed with water to create the soap.
+We find it strange that a company with such strong claims about environmentalism uses plastic soap bottles.

-It’s true that it’s better for the environment to use a reusable plastic soap bottle than the single-use bottles available from most major brands, but there are also plenty of soap brands which use no plastic and are superior options in regards to waste.
+It’s true that it’s better for the environment to use a reusable plastic soap bottle than the single-use bottles available from some brands, but there are also plenty of soap products that are entirely plastic-free which is better for the environment.

-Dr. Bronner’s sells bar soaps packed in paper.
+Dr. Bronner’s sells bar soaps packed in paper (more on that later).

 Blueland soap also contains the preservative sodium benzoate, which while being one of the most non-toxic preservatives does appear to induce skin allergy in around 2% of patients based on medical research.